Bombyliidae: Mating and Reproduction

 Gravid females seek out nesting habitats of hosts, and can spend many minutes inspecting for example entrances of smaller burrows in soil.
 In some species this behavior consists of hovering and repeated split-second foreleg touches of soil near the edge of the burrow's entrance, presumably to detect biochemical clues about the burrow's constructor such as identity, recency of visiting etc. If a burrow passes scrutiny then the bee fly may proceed to land and insert its posterior abdomen into the soil, laying one or more eggs at the edge or in close vicinity to it.
-In nine subfamilies including the more frequently observable Bombyliinae and Anthracinae, the females often do not land at all during host burrow inspections, and will proceed to release their eggs from midair by quick flicks of the abdomen while hovering over the burrow's entrance.

-This remarkable behavior has earned such species the colloquial name of Bomber flies, it can be seen in Roy Kleuker's online video clip in YouTube.
-Female flies with this remarkable oviposition strategy typically have a ventral storage structure known as a sand chamber on the posterior end of the abdomen, which is filled with sand grains gathered before egg laying.
+In nine subfamilies including the more frequently observable Bombyliinae and Anthracinae, the females often do not land at all during host burrow inspections, and will proceed to release their eggs from midair by quick flicks of the abdomen while hovering over the burrow's entrance.This behavior has earned such species the colloquial name of Bomber flies.
+Females with this remarkable oviposition strategy typically have a ventral storage structure known as a sand chamber on the posterior end of the abdomen, which is filled with sand grains gathered before egg laying.
 These sand grains are used to coat each egg just before their aerial release, which is assumed to improve the female's aim as well as the egg's survival chances by adding weight, slowing down egg dehydration, masking biochemical cues that could trigger host behavior such as nest cleaning or abandonment - or a combination of all three.

 Despite the high number of species of this family, the biology of juveniles of most species is poorly understood.
 The postembryonic development is of the type hypermetamorphic, with parasitoid or hyperparasitoid larvae.
 Exceptions are the larvae of Heterotropinae, whose biology is similar to that of other Asiloidea, with predatory larvae that do not undergo hypermetamorphosis.
 Hosts of bee flies belong to different orders of insects, but mostly are among the holometabolous orders.
 Among these are Hymenoptera, in particular the superfamilies of Vespoidea and Apoidea, beetles, other flies, and moths.
 Larvae of some species including Villa sp. feed on ova of Orthoptera.
 Bombylius major larvae are parasitic on solitary bees including Andrena.
 Anthrax anale is a parasite of tiger beetle larvae, and A. trifasciata is a parasite of the wall bee.
 Several African species of Villa and Thyridanthrax are parasitic pupae of tsetse flies.
 Villa morio is parasitic on the beneficial ichneumonid species Banchus femoralis.
 The larvae of Dipalta are parasitic on antlions.